Maren186/Reproducibility/README.md

 <!-- badges: end -->

 The goal of Reproducibility is to … Here we might add an introduction.
 Or some more text - again I know.
+Because this is fun.

 What is special about using `README.Rmd` instead of just `README.md`?
 You can include R chunks like so: